Docodonta: Paleoecology and paleobiology

+Metabolism and lifespan

+A 2024 study on adult and juvenile Krusatodon specimens found that docodontans had a slower metabolism and lower growth rates relative to modern mammals of the same size.
+The juvenile, which was 7 to 24 months old at the time of its death, was only 49% through the process of replacing its deciduous teeth with permanent (adult) teeth.
+Based on jaw length, the juvenile was 51-59% the weight of the 7-year-old adult.
+The closest comparisons among modern mammals were monotremes and hyraxes, though Krusatodon was much smaller than either, at fewer than 156 g in adult body mass.
+The authors propose that the standard condition in modern small mammals (very high metabolism, rapid growth, and short lifespan) would not be adopted until true mammals in the Jurassic mammals.
+In addition, docodontans contradict earlier assumptions that high metabolism evolved in sync with ecological diversity, since their diversity far outpaces their metabolism.

 Classification

 The lineage of Docodonta evolved prior to the origin of living mammals: monotremes, marsupials, and placentals.
-In other words, docodonts are outside of the mammalian crown group, which only includes animals descended from the last common ancestor of living mammals.
-Previously, docodonts were sometimes regarded as belonging to Mammalia, owing to the complexity of their molars and the fact that they possess a dentary-squamosal jaw joint.
-However, modern authors usually limit the term "Mammalia" to the crown group, excluding earlier mammaliaforms like the docodonts.
-Nevertheless, docodonts are still closely related to crown-Mammalia, to a greater extent than many other early mammaliaform groups such as Morganucodonta and Sinoconodon.
-Some authors also consider docodonts to lie crownward of the order Haramiyida, though most others consider haramiyidans to be closer to mammals than docodonts are.
-Docodonts may lie crownward of haramiyidans in phylogenetic analyses based on maximum parsimony, but shift stemward relative to haramiyidans when the same data is put through a Bayesian analysis.
+In other words, docodontans are outside of the mammalian crown group, which only includes animals descended from the last common ancestor of living mammals.
+Previously, docodontans were sometimes regarded as belonging to Mammalia, owing to the complexity of their molars and the fact that they possess a dentary-squamosal jaw joint.
+However, modern authors usually limit the term "Mammalia" to the crown group, excluding earlier mammaliaforms like the docodontans.
+Nevertheless, docodontans are still closely related to crown-Mammalia, to a greater extent than many other early mammaliaform groups such as Morganucodonta and Sinoconodon.
+Some authors also consider docodontans to lie crownward of the order Haramiyida, though most others consider haramiyidans to be closer to mammals than docodontans are.
+Docodontans may lie crownward of haramiyidans in phylogenetic analyses based on maximum parsimony, but shift stemward relative to haramiyidans when the same data is put through a Bayesian analysis.

 Cladogram based on a phylogenetic analysis of Zhou et al. (2019) focusing on a wide range of mammaliamorphs: